mrsadri/job-application-tracker/GPT_AGENT_SETUP_GUIDE.md

    - If GPT suggests new strategies, add them to `application-strategies.md`
    - Note which strategies you're testing
    - Track what works

+### Weekly Routine (30 minutes) - Strategy 3: LinkedIn Presence

+1. **Get Weekly LinkedIn Tasks**
+   - Open ChatGPT
+   - Copy the prompt from `strategy-3-weekly-tasks-prompt.md`
+   - Fill in your current LinkedIn status and any updates
+   - Paste and send
+   - Review the weekly task list
+   - Schedule tasks throughout the week
+   - Track progress as you complete tasks

+2. **Review LinkedIn Performance**
+   - Check profile views
+   - Review engagement on your posts
+   - Note any inbound messages or opportunities
+   - Update your LinkedIn activity log

 ---